CKohwo/data-ingestion-lab/level3_automated_ingestion_cycles/README.md

 ## ⚙️ Core Concept

 Objective:
-Design a self-sustaining ingestion pipeline that intelligently blends web scraping (for data without APIs) and API-based retrieval (for structured or rate-limited data) into a two distinct dataset.
+Design a self-sustaining ingestion pipeline intelligently fetches data via web scraping (without APIs) into a distinct dataset.

 At this stage, the system demonstrates true autonomy and resilience — updating itself without manual triggers, managing versioned data persistence, and maintaining a living dataset repository.

-This is a key milestone toward a fully orchestrated ingestion engine (Level 4).
+This is a key milestone toward a fully orchestrated ingestion engine (Level 5).

 ----------